 The design strategies numbered from 35 to 46 belong to subset that appears in limits of the first level of generalization.
 The strategy 35 that corresponds to the control vector (1111100000) is the traditional design strategy.
 The strategy 38 that corresponds to the control vector (1111101111) has the minimum computer time among this subset.
 The time gain is equal to 258 times in this case.
 However, there are 21 others strategies that appear among the subset of new design strategies that have the computer design time lesser that this strategy.
 The best strategy 19 that corresponds to the control vector (0111110111) has the time gain 4068 times with respect to the traditional design strategy and has an additional gain 15.7 times with respect to the better "old" strategy.
 Other strategies, for instance 1, 7, 9, 12, 13, 16, 23, 24, 25, 28 and 34 have a significant value of the time gain that is change from 1000 to 3600 times.
-So, we can state that the second level of the generalization of design methodology includes more perspective strategies to minimize the total computer design time.
-It occurs due to the broadening structural basis of different design strategies that appear in limits of the second level of design methodology generalization.
+So, we can state that the second level of the generalization of design methodology includes more perspective strategies.